BorisZelikman/my-money/roadmap.md

 ## Rollback Plan

 If critical issues arise:
-1. Keep old CRA version deployed and accessible
+1. Keep old CRA version deployed and accessible (master branch)
 2. Point DNS back to old deployment
 3. Communicate with users about rollback
 4. Fix issues in new version